Exhibit Rules & Regulation for the TEES Turbomachinery Laboratory at Texas A&M University

 All display fixtures over four feet high and placed within 10 lineal feet of an adjoining exhibit must be confined to that area of the exhibitor’s space which is within five feet of the back line.
 If your display is over 4 feet in height, it can only protrude 5 feet out from the back line of your booth.
 The exception would be an exhibitor with three or more in-line booths.
 A display in the front half of the booth could exceed 4 feet if it is 10 feet or more from a neighboring exhibitor’s booth.
 In this case, the display would not block the sight line of an adjacent exhibitor.

-Exhibitors using canopies or false ceilings over their exhibit must confine them to the back half of the booth so as not to violate the above restrictions.
+Exhibitors using canopies or false ceilings over their exhibit should confine them to the back half of the booth so as not to violate the above restrictions.

-If the exhibit opens to a corner aisle, the exhibitor may choose to remove the sidewall facing the aisle allowing for two open sides to the booth.
-In this circumstance carpet must be securely taped down to avoid safety hazards.
+If your booth opens to a corner aisle, you may choose to remove the sidewall facing the aisle.
+In other words, you may choose to have 2 open sides to your booth.
+If you choose to open a corner booth to the aisle, carpet must be securely taped down to avoid safety hazards.

 Any portion of an exhibit bordering another exhibitor’s booth, or the end of a section of booths, must have the back side of that portion finished or draped (to compliment the exhibit or show colors) and must not carry identification signs or other copy that would detract from the adjoining exhibit – BACK MASKING.